 - To expand students’ individual horizons and aspirations, as well as broaden their understanding of community and identity.

 The program was previously implemented in seven cities in Libya: Misrata, Gharyan, Yefren, Sabha, Albayda, Jalu, and Tripoli.
-The program now is open for recruitment in four cities: Sabha, Murzuq, Waddan, and Jalu.
+The program is now being implemented in four cities: Sabha, Murzuq, Waddan, and Jalu.